|

 projected that Gore had taken Florida.

-was marked too close to call.
-The Bush family was shown at the time, too
+close to call.
+The Bush family was shown at the time, too happy for the

-happy for the circumstances.
+circumstances.
 What did they know?
-The film moves into the
+The film moves into the subject of the

-subject of the lack of auditing facilities of electronic voting, and of the
+lack of auditing facilities of electronic voting, and of the secrecy with

-secrecy with which voting software and machine companies (especially Sequoia
+which voting software and machine companies (especially Sequoia Pacific)

-Pacific) work.
-A particular telecommunications card that is critical to the
+work.
+A particular telecommunications card that is critical to the integrity

-integrity of voting was contracted to a one-man Russian owned company when
+of voting was contracted to a one-man Russian owned company when there were

-there were American manufacturers that could have supported it.
-The
+American manufacturers that could have supported it.
+The documentary moves to

 Mr. Conservative: Goldwater on Goldwater